-The University of Minnesota Division of General Internal Medicine and the Minneapolis VA Center for Chronic Disease Outcomes Research (CCDOR) offer a Research Fellowship designed to prepare board eligible internal medicine physicians for successful careers in academic medicine.
-The Fellowship program provides individualized training and progressive experience in three major areas: Clinical Research; Medical Education and General Medicine Health Care Delivery.
+The University of Minnesota Division of General Internal Medicine and the Minneapolis VA Center for Care Delivery and Outcomes Research (CCDOR) offer a Research Fellowship designed to prepare board eligible internal medicine physicians for successful careers in academic medicine.
+The Fellowship program provides individualized training and progressive experience in clinical and health services research.

 Eligibility and Benefits

-Candidates must be board eligible in internal medicine and a U.S. citizen.
-The fellowship includes a competitive stipend, health care benefits, vacation, tuition and travel stipends.
+Candidates must be board-eligible in internal medicine and a U.S. citizen.
+The fellowship includes health care benefits, vacation, tuition, and travel stipends.
+Salary is based on PGY level.
 Personal work space with office support and access to CCDOR resources are provided.

-Start dates for fellowships are flexible but July 1st is preferred.
-The application deadline is April 1st.
+Start dates for fellowships are flexible but summer is preferred.
+Applications are accepted for review on a rolling basis.

-- Personal statement stating interests and goals for the fellowship
+- Cover letter stating career interests and fellowship goals

 - Curriculum vitae